 - Persistently cleaning glasses, or difficulty seeing well with them

-- Hesitancy in sunlight, bright light, or low light, night
+- Hesitancy in sunlight, bright light, or low light at night

-Many of our services are free of charge and include practical advice and information; emotional support for you and your family; help with digital technology; use of our accessible holiday caravans; social groups and companionship.
+Many services are free of charge and include practical advice and information, emotional support for you and your family, help with digital technology, use of our accessible holiday caravans, social groups and companionship.

-If you have any questions about combined sight and hearing loss or to find out what we can do for you, contact our team of experts.
+If you have any questions about combined sight and hearing loss or to find out what we can do for you, contact the Deafblind UK team.